geomatics-io/ObjectListView/docs/recipes.rst

 You can change the highlighting by playing with the `CornerRoundness`, `FramePen` and `FillBrush` properties on the `HighlightTextRenderer.`

-If you just want to highlight the text without actually filtering the rows, just don't set the `ModelFilter` property.
+If you just want to highlight the text without actually filtering the rows, set the `DefaultRenderer` but don't set the `ModelFilter` property.

 Remember: the list has to be owner drawn for the renderer to have any effect.